 You aren’t required to provide proof of business insurance in Louisiana.
 However, the following types of self-employed electrician insurance can help protect your business.

 In Louisiana, all employers must have workers’ compensation insurance.
 This insurance can help cover lost wages, medical expenses and more if you or an employee gets hurt on the job.

 General liability insurance can help cover costs for third-party work-related accidents, property damage and more.

 If you drive for work, commercial auto insurance can help cover accident-related costs, such as property damage and medical bills.

 Tools and equipment insurance can help cover the costs of repair or replacement if your work gear is stolen or damaged.

 Commercial Property insurance

-Commercial property insurance provides coverage for your electrician business property, which includes space you own or rent as well as equipment, inventory, furniture and more.
+Commercial property insurance can help provide coverage for your electrician business property, which includes space you own or rent as well as equipment, inventory and furniture.